Tree-valued resampling dynamics: Martingale Problems and applications: Proof of the applications (Proof of Theorems and )

 \begin{proof}[Proof of Theorem~\ref{T:05}] (i) Since $\xi$ is bijective on $\xi(\mathbb U)$, it is a consequence of Theorem 3.2 in \cite{MR1637085} that the martingale problem for $(\xi_\ast\mathbf P(\mathbb U), \Omega^{\uparrow,\Xi}, \Pi^{1,\Xi})$ is well-posed.
 Moreover, by construction, $(\xi(\mathcal U_t))_{t\geq 0}$ solves the martingale problem.
-In addition, since $\mathcal U$ has the Feller property and $\xi$ is continuous, $\Xi$ is Feller, too.
+In addition, since $\mathcal U$ has the Feller property and $\xi$ and also $\xi^{-1}$ (see Theorem \ref{T:04}) are continuous, $\Xi$ is Feller, too.
 The last assertion follows from the continuity of the sample paths of the tree-valued Fleming-Viot dynamics and the continuity of $\xi$.

-(ii) With $\underline\ell$ from \eqref{qqq8},
+(ii) With $\underline\ell$ from \eqref{e:lunder},

 and we are done. \end{proof}

 To prepare the proof of Corollary~\ref{Cor:04} we investigate for each time $t\ge 0$ the {\em mean sample Laplace transform},

 of the subtree lengths distribution $\Xi_t$, where for $\underline{\sigma}\in\R_+^{\N}$,